 Palmer Trail is a 5.2 mile heavily trafficked loop trail located near Colorado Springs, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs and horses are also able to use this trail.

 Really great trail with some fairly challenging areas.
 It had a decent amount of iced over areas but nothing that some normal sneakers couldn't handle.
 Views were really cool.